victorhuang1/shootingRange/README.md

 **targetJ0012 ：** Create Unique Element
 Control element border width and color, control element color.
 Generate a customerized element.

-**targetJ0013 ：** Log in and check the status of the user name and password
+**targetJ0013 ：** Log in and check the status of the username and password

 **targetJ0014 ：** Function Frame with Mask Layer